A view of the famous Corniglia Village in Cinque Terre National Park in Italy.

 Da Vinci's Last Supper (Il Cenacolo)

 Each day, Leonardo da Vinci's The Last Supper (Il Cenacolo) draws hundreds of art-loving visitors to the unassuming refectory of the Church of Santa Maria delle Grazie for just 15 minutes with the painting.
-Arguably Milan's most famous 15th-century wall mural, you must book entrance tickets in advance or sign up for a guided Milan city tour to see it up close.More
+Arguably Milan's most famous 15th-century wall mural, the artwork can only be seen by booking entrance tickets in advance or signing up for a guided city tour.More

 St. Peter's Basilica (Basilica di San Pietro)

 The enormous St. Peter's Basilica (Basilica di San Pietro) dominates Vatican City, and its dome can be seen from all over Rome.
-Built on the site of St. Peter’s crucifixion and over his tomb, it’s the epicenter of the Catholic Church and the burial place of many popes, including Pope John Paul II.
-The lavishly adorned basilica is the largest church in Italy, and it's also a museum full of priceless works of art—including Michelangelo’s sublime Pietà and Bernini’s bronze baldachin.More
+Built on the site of St. Peter's crucifixion, it's the epicenter of the Catholic Church and sits atop many papal tombs.
+The lavishly adorned basilica is the largest church in Italy, and it's also a museum full of priceless works of art—including Michelangelo's sublime Pietà and Bernini's bronze baldachin on the high altar.More

 Brunelleschi's Dome (Cupola del Brunelleschi)